 There is a widespread assumption that the Bible’s view of time is linear in contrast to cultures whose views of time are cyclical (Zakay, 1998, 90–93).
 However, some oppose this generalization as well as the assumption that the Greeks’ conceptualization of time was primarily spatial, while the Bible’s conceptualization of time is primarily temporal and finite, as illustrated by its division into fixed periods.
 According to these latter approaches, two different conceptualizations of time can be found in both the writings of the Greeks and the Bible.
 There are some also who attribute to the Bible both linear and cyclical conceptualizations of time, both of which are expressed in the calendar: While the cyclical conceptualization is manifest in the attention the Bible pays to the annual cycle of seasons in the land of Israel (Schweid, 1984, 14–15), but the adherence to this calendar invokes a historical, linear memory.
 Belief in a single, otherworldly Creator-God removed power from the forces of nature and deterministic fate that underlay cyclical time.
 The Biblical Jew is pushed through time towards a better future at the end of days by the divine will, and yet the biblical framework sees in linear history a process external to God.

-That is to say, there are two types of time in the Bible: Mystical, eternal time that belongs to God, and linear, historical time that flows from the beginning to the end, i.e., earthly time.
+That is to say, there are two types of time in the Bible: mystical-spiritual, eternal time that belongs to God, and linear, historical time that flows from the beginning to the end, i.e., earthly time.
 For biblical man, earthly time is distinctly linear and dependent upon the fulfillment of God’s commandments, though meanwhile, God exists outside of this time, eternally.
 In the Bible, time appears to be something that belongs to God; a sort of resource that He freely grants to man, as the Psalmist expresses it: “Thine is the day, thine also the night; thou hast established luminary and sun…thou hast made summer and winter” (cf Ps.
 74:16–17).
 Man can only experience and participate in the holy, mystical dimension time when he is specially granted to do so; i.e., at designated times wherein he withdraws from earthly, linear time.
 The Creator unto whom all time belongs expropriates the Sabbath day from linear time, from the linear sequence, and transforms it into a period of holiness, thereby moving it into divine time.
 Linear time is a time of labor, of working hard towards some final purpose.
-The Sabbath becomes a holy day by way of its being distinguished from the other ordinary days of the week and their continuous procession.
-One experiences divine-mystical time by perceiving the symbolism of this day (Schweid, 1984): “but the seventh day is a Sabbath unto the Lord thy God, in it, thou shall not do any manner of work….and He rested on the seventh day, wherefore the Lord blessed the seventh day and hallowed it” (cf Ex.
+The Sabbath becomes a holy day by way of its being distinguished from the other ordinary days of the week and their continuous procession: “but the seventh day is a Sabbath unto the Lord thy God, in it, thou shall not do any manner of work….and He rested on the seventh day, wherefore the Lord blessed the seventh day and hallowed it” (cf Ex.
 20:9–10).
-In Jewish culture, there is a distinction between holy time and profane time.
-Man experiences mystical time in the Garden of Eden (Agur, 1997, 213–215).
-Once he is expelled from the Garden of Eden, God, master of eternal time, grants him designated periods in which he can revisit eternal time.